 The output of PAR is a placed and routed NCD file (the output design file).
-In addition to the output design file, a PAR run generates a report file with a .par extension, a delay file with a .dly extension.
-A pinout file with the .pad extension is also generated.
-The pinout file is intended for parsing by user scripts or imported into a spreadsheet program such as Microsoft Excel.
+In addition to the output design file, a PAR run generates a report file with a .par extension.
+Three pinout files (.pad, pad.txt, and pad.csv) are also generated.
+The pinout .pad file is intended for parsing by user scripts.
+The pad.txt file is intended for user viewing in a text editor.
+The pad.csv file is intended for directed opening inside of a spreadsheet program.
 It is not intended for viewing through a text editor.
 A Guide Report File (.grf) is created when you use the -gf option.